arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ### Linux Layer

 It is important to understand that **all networking processes are made within the Linux layer**.
-All network processes that are WiFi, Bluetooth Low Energy, LoRa, NB-IoT and Cat.
+All network processes that are Wi-Fi, Bluetooth® Low Energy, LoRa®, NB-IoT and Cat.
 M1.
-We will focus on using WiFi with MQTT protocol and LoRa connectivities to establish a multiple protocol gateway.
+We will focus on using Wi-Fi with MQTT protocol and LoRa® connectivities to establish a multiple protocol gateway.

-The Portenta X8 provides WiFi connectivity and the Portenta Max Carrier provides a LoRaWAN module that can help us communicate with The Things Network.
+The Portenta X8 provides Wi-Fi connectivity and the Portenta Max Carrier provides a LoRaWAN® module that can help us communicate with The Things Network.
 We will use the MQTT protocol to receive sensor data transmitted by an end device.

 We will use a Python script that will configure and handle the connectivity modules and its sensor data.
 The RPC calls will be used to expose the received sensor data to the Arduino layer, setting up data exchange configuration to further expand the capability of the Portenta X8 and Max Carrier.
 The process can also be done vice-versa and makes use of the Arduino layer to transmit the data to the Linux layer from the local end-device.